 - A great feature to have, especially for the absent minded, is a filter replacement indicator.
 Who has time to remember to replace a filter after twelve months?

-- Typically, portable HEPA air purifiers requirement a filter change between 12 and 36 months (this varies greatly with filter type and configuration), but owners should always refer to product manuals for manufacturer recommendations.
+- Typically, portable air purifiers requirement a filter change between 12 and 36 months (this varies greatly with filter type and configuration), but owners should always refer to product manuals for manufacturer recommendations.
 Dependent on the machine, replacement filters can be relatively expensive often ranging from $100 to $200 USD.

 - Automatic modes help regulate the best HEPA air purifier airflow settings so that purification can be regulated based on air pollution.
 We like the “set it and forget it” options.
 Gauging air pollution without a sensor isn’t always possible.
 Sure, if you’re cleaning or cooking you can crank up the fan speed, but without an air quality indication you don’t know when to crank it down.